DmitriySh/time-hz-executor/README.md

 =======

 My pet project.
 This is a prototype of multithreaded and distributed service executes incoming tasks on a scheduled time.
 Powered by: `Java SE`, `Guice` and `Hazelcast`.
-Project uses SEDA like highly customizable thread model: independent tasks for watching, executing data and queue, distributed map between them.
+Project uses SEDA like highly customizable thread model: independent tasks to use producers, consumers and queue, distributed map between them.

 ## Rules:

 ![export-2](https://cloud.githubusercontent.com/assets/4469702/24129401/85e05708-0df3-11e7-8dd0-17f8bbb1e12e.png)

   * The cluster of Hazelcast nodes accepts tasks with `LocalDateTime` and `Callable<?>`.